Working with tasks

-When a task has Anyone as the assignee, everyone who has access to that project can select it in the time tracker.
+When a task has Anyone as the assignee, everyone who has access to that project can select and track time on the task.

-If a task has a particular user as the assignee, only that person can select that task in the time tracker.
+If a task has a particular user or group as the assignee, only that person can select and track time on the task.

 If it’s a private project, you’ll have to add the person to that project first.